heyauri/level-min/README.md

 The optional `options` argument may contain:

-- `createIfMissing` (boolean, default: `true`): If `true`, will initialise an empty database at the specified location if one doesn't already exist.
+- `createIfMissing` (boolean, default: `true`): If `true`, will initialize an empty database at the specified location if one doesn't already exist.
 If `false` and a database doesn't exist you will receive an error in your `open()` callback and your database won't open.

 - `errorIfExists` (boolean, default: `false`): If `true`, you will receive an error in your `open()` callback if the database exists at the specified location.